 One of my favorite things to eat for breakfast is a bowl made with rice, wilted spinach, avocado, tomato, or whatever other vegetables I might have on hand, plus a perfectly cooked soft boiled egg, and a little sriracha (see Spinach Rice Breakfast Bowls).
 Sometimes I add hummus as well (Hummus Breakfast Bowls)!

 Step by Step Instructions:

 Carefully tap the egg on a hard surface to crack the shell, then gently peel it away.
 You’ll need to be gentle because the inside is still liquid and the egg will be somewhat soft and wobbly.
+Begin peeling on the fat end, which often has an air-bubble that separates the shell from the whites, and makes an easy spot to separate the two.
 Give it a quick rinse after removing the shell to get rid of any shell fragments.

 And now it’s time for that magic moment… OMG the yolk is liquid perfection! *squeal* Just so you can see a close up of the awesome results… The whites are completely solid (no snotty, goopiness) and the yolk is ALL liquid.
 How perfect is that?
 I feel like I won the lottery.